 … about marriage?

-We believe that by God’s express design marriage is to be a lifelong sacramental union of one man and one woman, ordained by Almighty God: 1.
+We believe that by God’s express design Holy Matrimony is to be a lifelong sacramental union of one biological male and biological female ordained by Almighty God: 1.
 For the procreation of children; 2.
 As a remedy against sin; and, 3.
 For the mutual society, help, and comfort, that the one ought to have of the other, both in prosperity and adversity.
-We believe that both married and single persons are called to chastity, which means exclusive sexual fidelity to one’s spouse in Holy Matrimony and exclusive spiritual fidelity to God through holy abstinence in the single state of life.
+We believe that both married and single persons are called to chastity, which means exclusive sexual and spiritual fidelity to one’s spouse in Holy Matrimony or exclusive spiritual fidelity to God through holy abstinence in the single state of celibacy.

 … about the sanctity of human life

 This congregation believes that human life, from conception until natural death, is a precious gift from God, not to be treated disrespectfully, dishonorably, or negligently.
 Each person begins his journey at conception as a unique human being destined to discover, cultivate, and grow the Image and Likeness of God in his life.
 Each human being is a unity of body, soul, and spirit, whose vocation or calling is to serve, obey, and love God, and to love his neighbor as himself.
 Human life is sacred because it comes from God and is made to return to God, through Jesus Christ, and by the Holy Spirit.

 Why do you use that old Prayer Book?